-It’s best to use a bathtub – turn the sleeping bag inside out, place it in the tub and add warm water (enough to cover the bag) and the recommended amount of the appropriate soap.
+It’s best to use a clean bathtub – turn the sleeping bag inside out, place it in the tub and add warm water (enough to cover the bag) and the recommended amount of the appropriate soap.
 Gently knead the sleeping bag to force water/soap through it.
 DO NOT PICK UP A DOWN BAG DURING THIS PROCESS.
 When the sleeping bag seems clean, drain the bathtub and then carefully roll up the bag to squeeze the water out.
 Turn bag right-side out.
 Refill the tub with clean water and knead the bag to force clean water through it – continue until there are no more suds.
 Carefully roll up the sleeping bag again to squeeze the water out of it.

 Machine wash Instructions

 Zip up all zippers before putting the sleeping bag in the machine.
 Select a delicate wash cycle (see above) with a temperature setting of no higher than 40°C / 100°F with an extra rinse cycle.
 Select a faster/longer spin cycle – it is important that as much water is spun out of the bag as possible before you attempt to remove it from the drum.
 Whether you hand wash or machine wash, DO NOT pick up a down sleeping bag when it is full of water – the weight of the water in the down may tear out the internal baffles or cause the down to shift or 'migrate' from one chamber to another.

 How to Dry